conan-io/conan-io.github.io/_posts/2019-05-09-Conan-extension-for-Visual-Studio.markdown

     </figure>
 </div>

-This extension provides an smooth integration between Conan and your Visual Studio project.
+This extension provides smooth integration between Conan and your Visual Studio project.
 It will detect a ``conanfile.py`` or ``conanfile.txt`` in the solution, retrieve the requirements and generate the `.prop` file to be included in your solution.